-Areas potentially subject to CDFW and CCC jurisdiction associated with the program area are limited to tidal channels and associated herbaceous riparian/wetland habitat within the South, Isthmus, Central and North Areas.
+Areas potentially subject to CDFW and CCC-jurisdiction associated with the program area are limited to tidal channels and associated herbaceous riparian/wetland habitat within the South, Isthmus, Central and North Areas.
 Potential state jurisdictional waters within the program area includes 234 acres (Figures 3.3-4a through 3.3-7b).
 It should be noted that approximately 57 acres were not assessed due to inaccessibility but may contain potentially state jurisdictional waters based on review of aerial imagery (Google Earth Pro, 2019).
+These areas occur in the South Area, predominantly within the Hellman Retained site, some of which is disturbed, as well as the Los Alamitos Retarding Basin site.
+These unassessed areas are depicted in Figure 3.3-4b.
 Also, for this PEIR, mud flats are included in areas identified as tidal waters and are considered wetlands under the CCA definition.